-Creating a balance with school-work-life can be very challenging for many people but for college students, a lack of life balance can become overwhelming if healthy living and wellness aren’t factored into the overall equation.
+Creating a balance with school-work-life can be very challenging for many people.
+For college students, a lack of life balance can become overwhelming if healthy living and wellness aren’t factored into the equation.
 Research indicates about 50% of all full-time college students have jobs outside of school.
 This number jumps to 80% when it comes to part-time enrolled students.
 With work, school, family, activities, and friends all demanding attention, many students struggle with balancing, re-balancing and prioritizing the different areas of their lives.

 Most of us are aware that high levels of stress can hurt our mental health.
 Because of the growing rates of anxiety, depression and other mental health concerns occurring across campuses in Canada, there are questions you can ask yourself to help support your own mental health while working and staying in school:

 Is work getting in the way of your study time?
-Are you balancing your work/school load or do you find it difficult to study after you are finished your shift?
+Are you balancing your work/school load?
+Do you find it difficult to study after you are finished your shift?
 If you work less, will it make you feel better about completing your studies at school?

 Is your current job going to benefit you with your future career?
 If not, is it necessary to stress at your current job?
 Is the stress at work worth your overall well-being?